 Churn Rate

 Churn rate is the percentage of customers who cancel or don’t renew their contracts or subscriptions for a company’s services or products.
-This critical sales metric reflects a company’s ability to retain customers.
+Customer churn analysis reflects a company’s ability to retain customers.
 Finance leaders also watch churn rates due to the potential impact on a company’s sales and profits.
 Rising churn rates could indicate a problem with a company’s offerings or sales approach, or it could mean the company is losing business to competitors.

 Here is the formula to calculate churn rate: